Board Responsibility & Liability

 in 36 mobile devices has high-risk apps installed.
 (Symantec)

-An estimated 16.6 million people, representing 7 percent of all persons age 16 or older in the United States, experienced at least one incident of identity theft.
+An estimated 16.6 million people, representing 7% of all persons age 16 or older in the United States, experienced at least one incident of identity theft.

 Department’s Bureau of Justice Statistics